mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/02.Storage/docs.md

 ! version 6.x and later.
 If you whish to continue using MinIO, please consult ! the [official MinIO documentation](https://docs.min.io/) for further details.

 !!
-Important: The SeaweedFS setup is a community contribution and is not !! recommended for production use.
+Important: The SeaweedFS setup is a community project and is not !! recommended for production use.
 The following storage backends are !! recommended for production: AWS S3, Cloudflare R2, !!
 Google Cloud Storage,and Azure Blob Storage.